 - STeP certification is specially tailored to conditions in the textile, leather and apparel industries

-DETOX TO ZERO by OEKO-TEX® enables manufacturers in the textile chain to assess the status of their chemical management systems and the quality of their wastewater and sludge and to document through independent verification.
+DETOX TO ZERO by OEKO-TEX® enables textile industry manufacturers to assess the status of their chemical management systems and the quality of their wastewater and sludge and to document through independent verification.
 The ultimate goal is to completely eliminate eleven dangerous chemical groups from textile production because these groups contaminate the environment and can accumulate in the human body.

 DETOX TO ZERO is designed for the supply chain of brands and retailers that have signed up to the Greenpeace Detox agreement and for suppliers and purchasers who endeavor to proactively ensure compliance with the objectives of the Greenpeace Detox campaign.